Jeff Lindgren

 Jeff Thomas Lindgren (born September 17, 1996) is an American professional baseball pitcher for the Bravos de León of the Mexican League.
 He has previously played in Major League Baseball (MLB) for the Miami Marlins.

 Career

 Amateur

-Lindgren attended Centennial High School in Champaign, Illinois, and Illinois State University, where he played college baseball for the Illinois State Redbirds.
+Lindgren attended Champaign Centennial High School in Champaign, Illinois, and Illinois State University, where he played college baseball for the Illinois State Redbirds.

 In the 2017 and 2018 seasons, Lindgren played for the Bismarck Larks of the Northwoods League, soon becoming the first Lark alumnus to play in the majors.